“You Shook Me All Night Long”

-“University” is the most violent and cruel episode in The Sopranos‘ catalogue, but it’s handled with all the necessary care and sorrow that it deserves.
-Writing credit is split among the show’s prime architects — this is a cornerstone episode.
+“University” is the most violent and cruel episode in the entirety of The Sopranos.
+Nevertheless, the traumatic subject matter is handled with the necessary care and sorrow that it deserves.
+It’s no surprise that writing credit is split among the series’ prime architects — Terence Winter, Todd A. Kessler, Robin Green, Mitchell Burgess and series creator David Chase.
+This is a cornerstone episode.

-The one-off central storyline concerns an abused stripper named Tracee, who is stuck in a volatile relationship with Ralph Cifaretto.
-Several times throughout the episode, she reaches out to Tony Soprano for help.
+The standalone central storyline concerns an abused stripper named Tracee who is stuck in a volatile relationship with Ralph Cifaretto.
+She reaches out to Tony Soprano for help several times throughout the episode.
 But Tony is in no position to take on a new stripper friend, and so he politely declines her requests.
-It isn’t too long afterward that Ralphie gets carried away, beating Tracee to the death in the Bada Bing parking lot.
+It isn’t too long afterward that Ralph gets carried away and beats Tracee to death in the Bada Bing parking lot.

 Meadow is just figuring out that guys can be assholes, but Tracee has known this her entire life.
-She’s pregnant with Ralphie’s baby, but he’s nothing more than a drugged-out sadist, as unfit a father as ever there was.
-His antics are cartoonish (re-enacting scenes from Gladiator at the expense of Georgie the bartender’s eye), and his vulgarities reprehensible (forcing Tracee to engage in backroom threesomes) — he’s easily the The Sopranos’ most deplorable villain yet.
+She’s pregnant with Ralph’s baby, but he’s nothing more than a drugged-out sadist — as unfit a father as ever there was.
+His antics are cartoonish (re-enacting scenes from Gladiator at the expense of Georgie the bartender) and his vulgarities reprehensible (forcing Tracee to engage in backroom threesomes), which easily makes him the The Sopranos’ most deplorable villain yet.

-The behavior Tracee is subjected to is absolutely sickening, not just from Ralphie, but also from club owner Silvio.
-It’s hard to watch, but it reminds us that this unfortunate lifestyle really exists, shared by far too many women.
+The behavior Tracee is subjected to is absolutely sickening, not just from Ralphie, but also from club owner Silvio Dante.
+It’s hard to watch, but it reminds us of the harsh realities of the sex worker industry, a tragedy shared by countless women all over the world.
 It’s inevitable that Tracee meets her doom, though even she should’ve been spared such a cruel and painful exit.

 Questions of misogyny aside, “University” is an all-around fantastic episode.
 The very fact that Meadow breaking up with her boyfriend is just as interesting as the whore-with-the-heart-of-gold storyline is quite a feat.
 Usually the Soprano kids play second fiddle to the mob violence, but now that Tony and Carmela are sharing joint therapy sessions, these familial connections have only grown stronger.

 Yet it is for Tracee whom this episode is best remembered.
-Her death may not be alluded to much in the future, but just like Dr. Melfi’s rape, the memory is what lives on.
-These traumatic events (along with Livia’s death) hang over the entirety of season three, which has already been a dark and depressing trudge, a perfect counterpoint to season two’s lighter shades of comedy.
+Her death is quickly brushed over by the main characters, yet the memory is what lives on.
+The retention of traumatic events hangs over the entirety of season three, a perfect counterpoint to season two’s lighter shades of comedy.

 So, where do we stand going forward?
-From a plot perspective, Tony could be in deep trouble after laying hands on Ralphie, a made man.
+From a plot perspective, Tony could be in deep trouble after beating up the murderous Ralphie (the ultimate irony is that you can’t lay hands on a made man no matter what).
 This new development takes all precedence — losing Tracee was ultimately nothing more than a business expense.
-Ralphie is a loose cannon more dangerous than Richie Aprile, yet he can’t be disposed of quite as easily.
+Ralphie is a loose cannon more dangerous than Richie Aprile, but he can’t be disposed of quite as easily.

 - Tracee and Meadow are inextricably linked, and not just from tricks of the camera.
-Tony now views the dead stripper somewhat as a daughter figure, and this will pay dividends in season four.
+Tony now views the dead stripper somewhat as a daughter figure, and this will pay dividends in season four (particularly “Whoever Did This”).

 - At least Caitlin provides a few moments of levity.
-Her hysteria doesn’t really make much sense: “Now if only I don’t get freaked out by the sound of the pine trees at night.”
+Her hysteria is somewhat hilarious: “Now if only I don’t get freaked out by the sound of the pine trees at night.”

 - Not so much of a sequel to “College” as the name would suggest, but “University” still stands out as one of Jamie-Lynn Sigler’s best acting performances on the show.